Yiyi41/manhwa-shop/README.md

 ## Overview
 Manhwa Shop is a personal project born out of a friend who is a fan of Manhwa and the desire to bring the joy of paper reading to fans worldwide.
 Manhwa comes from Korea and is equivalent of Manga in Japan.
 However, there's a significant difference—Manhwa is exclusively for online reading.
 This online shop caters to fans who appreciate the tactile experience of paper reading and have a passion for building their collection.
-The project includes user experience design, implemented using Figma, and features a unique strip payment system.
+The project includes user experience design, implemented using Figma, and features a unique stripe payment system.

 ## Project Details